juanpc2018/Linux-Audio-Interface/README.md

-in USB, buffer settings have audio drops every x time. if you monitor a constant Sine or Noise for several minuteson Win8.1x64. but if you Record, records ok, very odd USB drivers.
+in USB, buffer settings have audio drops every x time. if you monitor a constant Sine or Noise for several minuteson Win8.1x64. but if you Record, records ok, very odd USB drivers or older USB Firmware.

 i want RME for Linux but PCIe is risky & more $$$ vs. expanwsion chasis.